Tolka Row

-Tolka Row was an Irish drama serial set in a fictional housing estate on the northside of Dublin.
+Tolka Row is an Irish television drama serial that aired on RTE One from 1964 to 1968, set in a fictional housing estate on the northside of Dublin.
 Based on Maura Laverty's play of the same name, Tolka Row was first broadcast on 3 January 1964 and aired weekly for five series until it ended on 31 May 1968.

-As Telefís Éireann's first venture into soap operas, Tolka Row quickly became a staple of the new television station's schedule and set the pace for all future home-produced serials.
-Its popularity also resulted in the station developing a second soap opera, The Riordans, in 1965.
+As Telefís Éireann's first venture into drama serials, Tolka Row quickly became a staple of the new station's schedule and set the pace for all future home-produced serials.
+Its popularity also resulted in the station developing a second drama serial, The Riordans, in 1965.

-Tolka Row is similar in format to the long-running British soap Coronation Street, from which it borrows its main premise (the everyday life of a number of neighbours).
-The show was centred on the Nolans, a typical working-class Dublin family, and their neighbours, the Feeneys.
-All episodes were filmed in studio at Telefís Éireann's Television Centre in Donnybrook, Dublin.
+Tolka Row is similar in format to the long-running British serial Coronation Street, from which it borrows its main premise (the everyday life of a number of neighbours).
+The programme was centred on the Nolans, a typical working-class Dublin family, and their neighbours, the Feeneys.
+All episodes were filmed in a studio at Telefís Éireann's Television Centre in Donnybrook, Dublin.